-I was ten minutes late to work that night.
-I’d gotten home from visiting Gran, sat down on my couch, and promptly fallen asleep.
-I hadn’t planned on falling asleep, so I hadn’t set an alarm, but the second my head hit the back of the couch, the sleeplessness of last night and the stress of this morning hit me like a ton of bricks.
+I was ten minutes late to work.
+After getting home from visiting Gran, I sat down on my couch and promptly fell asleep.
+I hadn’t planned on falling asleep, but the second my head hit the back of the couch, the sleeplessness of last night and the stress of this morning hit me like a ton of bricks.

 Now I was paying for it.

 I hated being late.
 I had a drill sergeant in basic training who lived by the phrase, “If you’re not fifteen minutes early, you’re late.”
 Unfortunately, it was one of those things that stuck with me, and knowing I was running behind with no hope of clocking in on time had put me in a foul mood.

 Our shift manager for the night was a big Irish bastard named Jimmy O’Keefe.
 He was a King, and one of Charley’s buddies.
 They served in the first Iraq war together.
 Everyone else on staff hated the guy.
 He didn’t do anything during his shifts other than drink free beer and bullshit with the customers.
 Every now and then, he’d bark a command at one of us from his barstool to make it look like he was in charge, and if we didn’t hop to it, he’d jump up and holler in our faces like he was still an active-duty sergeant and we were his knucklehead troops.
 Come last call, he was the first one to slip out the door, leaving one of us to close up in his place.
 He was usually so late to work that it was a minor miracle he’d beaten me in.

 “You’re late,” he barked as I rushed past him.